 FEB 8-9 ▪ DOWNTOWN SARASTOA FESTIVAL OF THE ARTS ▪ SARASOTA,FL

 I paint because I was raised surrounded by a creative and arty family who always supported my artistic talent.
-I am inspired by random moments.
-I paint what I find to be calming beauty in my busy life.
+I am driven to make art, teach art, and help build an art community.
+I am inspired by random moments and paint what I find to be calming beauty in my busy life.
 The one common denominator in my work is vibrant and saturated color.

 I began primarily using encaustics because I was captivated by its ancient history and was challenged by its process of heating and cooling which captures the dynamic of chaos and demands control unlike that of any other painting medium.
 The process of encaustic demands a confident hand as well as a hand that can allow the spontaneity of the flow of the wax.
 This balance of discipline and disconformities are reflected in my work as well as my life.

 The beginning of my artist career started with my family always supporting my talents and ambitions.
 My first year of college, I stumbled across the book about ancient funeral portraits that were painted with beeswax titled “The Mysterious Fayum Portraits: Faces from Ancient Egypt” by Euphrosyne Doxiadis.
 I was fascinated by this lost art and began my journey to become an encaustic artist.

 In 2003 I transferred to UW-Stevens Point.
 Encaustic was not taught at UWSP, so I received a research grant in 2004 to teach myself how to paint with beeswax paint and graduated from UWSP with a BFA in Studio Art with a painting emphasis in 2006.